MewsSystems/gitbook-connector-api/operations/finance.md

 {}
 ```

-## Get all preauthorizations
+## Get all preauthorizations by customers

-Get all customer preauthorizations.
+Get all customers preauthorizations.

 ### Request